CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 handling of `Clauses` datatypes.
 Unfortunately `rg MkClause src/Compiler` came up blank.
 What about searching for `Erased` instead?
 Surely there must be a type for erased?
 Well yes, but there is more than one, depending on which code-gen backend, type of term, and intermediate representation one is referring to.
-Next up was trying to find places handling a `Crash`, but these all seemed sensible.
+So that was slightly too wide a net.
+Following that, I tried to find places handling a `Crash`, which was more manageable, except all the functions seemed sensible and not broken.

 Okay, well what about the `clauses` variable that the TTImp processing was creating?
 Where did it get passed to?
-A function name `getPMDef` which, after more `rg`-ing, led me to `src/Core/Case/CaseBuilder.idr`.
+A function called `getPMDef`.
+After more `rg`-ing, it led me to `src/Core/Case/CaseBuilder.idr`.
 That's a promising name!
 So, open that, find the `getPMDef` definition, and try to underst-

 While I was doing this, I was also chatting with dunham on the Idris discord, and he accidentally discovered the problem while trying to implement a fix.
-The idea was the same as the one I had: manually define each and every crash/`True` case in `Prelude.Num`.
+His initial idea was the same as the one I had: manually define each and every `True` crash case in `Prelude.Num`.
 In order to do this, dunham had to import `Builtin`.
 However, after removing the manually defined crashes to try to find the reason for the bug, he forgot to remove the `import Builtin` statement.
 Which fixed the issue.
-We spent a bit of time puzzling over whether we'd simply been using an old Idris build, or if there were some stale `.ttc` files, or something before dunham realised this.
+We spent a bit of time puzzling over whether we'd simply been using an old Idris build, or if there were some stale `.ttc` files or something, before dunham realised this.
 But seeing the `import Builtin` change, it all made sense!

 ## The source of the problem